WhitewaterFoundry/build2019/README.md

     - Paste `pengwin.exe`
 - Open Terminal in Code
 - So we can do things like install dependencies with pip
-    - `$ pip3 install --upgrade pip`
-    - `$ pip3 install flask --user`
+    - `$ sudo pip3 install flask`

 ### Build a quick web app

 #### We can quickly build a small web app right here in this hybrid environment.

-- Copy and paste demo.py into Code and save to Desktop as demo.py
 - Open Terminal in Code
 - Run script
-    - `$ cd /mnt/c/Users/Hayden/OneDrive/Desktop`
     - `$ python3 demo.py`
-- Switch to Pengwin and show webpage
+- Open another Terminal in Code
     - `$ wslview http://127.0.0.1:5000`

 ### Debug running Linux code using Visual Studio

-#### Let's build a more sophisticated web app, based on ASP.NET Core.
+#### Let's build a more robust web app, based on ASP.NET Core, something you might build in-house or get contracted to develop for enterprise.

 - Start sshd on WSL
     - `$ sudo service ssh start`